Charles Schwab vs Betterment in 2026

 Schwab vs Betterment

-And the website proper is only the beginning at Schwab.
-Self-directed accounts can use a variety of other software platforms for charting, research, and order entry.
-These resources include a desktop platform (thinkorswim) and two web-based platforms (thinkorswim and main app).
-Combined, these four platforms deliver tons of useful features, including:
+Schwab’s main website is just the starting point.
+Self-directed clients can also use multiple additional platforms for charting, research, and order entry.
+These include a desktop platform (thinkorswim) and two web-based platforms (thinkorswim and main app).
+Together, these four platforms offer a long list of useful tools, including:

 - Level II quotes